Trying to find out if you are suffering from depression or why you don’t feel good about yourself or life?

 Depression Therapy can Help you get back to normal or feel better for the first time in your life

 There are different therapy modalities that we can customize according to your case.
 For people with more situational depression or less deep causes, approaches such as Cognitive Behavioral Therapy, DBT or mindfulness practices would be helpful.
-For clinical depression or more long-term states, bottom up approaches such as EMDR, IFS, Somatic interventions, Attachment therapy, Brain spotting , memory reconsolidation among others, are mostly recommended.
-Usually in these cases, there is some complexity with developmental trauma and therefore, underlying issues need to be resolved for long-term relief to occur.
+For clinical depression or more long-term states, bottom up approaches such as EMDR, IFS, Somatic interventions, Attachment therapy, Brain spotting, memory reconsolidation among others, are mostly recommended.
+Usually, in these cases, there is some complexity with developmental trauma.
+Therefore, underlying issues need to be resolved for long-term relief to occur.

 Here at DCVA, our therapists are trained in these types of modalities and will customize your treatment to what best fits you using one or more of them.

-Therapists at DC VA Counseling have also dealt with many of the issues that many clients face both personally and professionally, so they can understand and help.
+Therapists at DC VA Counseling have also dealt with many of the issues.
+Many clients face both personally and professionally, so they can understand and help.

 Time to Take Action: